shanapu/MyJailbreak/README.md

 - sm_menu_days: 0 - disabled, 1 - enable EventDays menu for Warden and Admin
 - sm_menu_close: 0 - disabled, 1 - close menu after action
 - sm_menu_start: 0 - disabled, 1 - open menu on every roundstart
-- sm_menu_tag: 0 - disabled, 1 - Allow \"MyJailbreak\" to be added to the server tags?
+- sm_menu_tag: 0 - disabled, 1 - Allow "MyJailbreak" to be added to the server tags?
 So player will find servers with MyJB faster. it dont touch your sv_tags.
 Default 1
 ```
 ##### Features